jrletner/FE_Lectures/Lectures/NodeJS/11_06_25_Lecture/README.md

 ### Run and Observe

-- Press Ctrl+C; the server logs shutdown and exits.
+- In Postman:
+  - GET http://localhost:8000/ → Status 200 OK, body: "Running.
+Press Ctrl+C to stop.".
+  - Then stop the server with Ctrl+C in your terminal; watch the terminal logs for graceful shutdown.
+(Postman doesn’t send signals.)

 ---